mnot/I-D/uri-get-off-my-lawn/draft.md

 SHOULD NOT preclude the use of other URI schemes in the future, unless they are clearly specific to the nominated schemes.

-A specification that defines substructure within a URI scheme MUST do so in a registration document for the URI scheme in question, or by modifying {{RFC4395}}.
+A specification that defines substructure within a URI scheme MUST do so in the defining document for the URI scheme in question, or by modifying {{RFC4395}}.

 ## URI Authorities

-Scheme definitions define the presence, format and semantics of an authority component in URIs; all other specifications MUST NOT constrain, define structure or semantics for URI authorities.
+Scheme definitions define the presence, format and semantics of an authority component in URIs; all other specifications MUST NOT constrain, define structure or semantics for URI authorities, unless they update the scheme registration itself.

 For example, an extension or application cannot say that the "foo" prefix in "foo_app.example.com" is meaningful or triggers special handling.